-In our case, c and p are the coordinates of each sensor of the individual in a consecutive array.
-The variable α is a vector of random elements with the same length of p and it takes random values in the range [-1, 2].
+In our case, \mathbf{c} and \mathbf{p} are the coordinates of each sensor of the individual in a consecutive array.
+The variable α is a vector of random elements with the same length of \mathbf{p} and it takes random values in the range [-1,2].
 The operator \circ is the Hadamard (element-wise) product.
 The offspring can therefore be in the expanded cuboid formed by the parents.
 In case any sensor falls into any obstacle the algorithm sends them to the nearer corner so that they cover a bigger space without altering their position too much.

-- Mutation: Gaussian mutation.
+Mutation: Gaussian mutation.
 There is an r_m chance that an individual undergoes mutation.
 If mutated, a random variable v ~ (μ_m, σ_m) is added to each gene of the individual; i.e., to a coordinate.
-We perform again the same procedure if the sensor falls into an obstacle. - Structural mutation: at a given chance r_s a sensor can be added to or removed from the individual.
+We perform again the same procedure if the sensor falls into an obstacle.

+• Structural mutation: at a given chance r_s a sensor can be added to or removed from the individual.
 If the individual belongs to the first or last subpopulation we can only add or delete a sensor, respectively; otherwise the operation is randomly selected.
 When deleting, we compute the number of sensors that are LOS with each other and delete the sensor with the higher value.
 When there are two or more sensors with the same number of LOS sensors we compute the sum of the distance from each one of these sensors to its LOS neighbors.
 The sensor with the lower value is then removed.
 The sensor which is nearer to the others should be the sensor that adds less information, since very close sensors result in almost overlapping hyperboloids.
 This deletion mutation allows us to obtain a sensor placement scheme with less sensors without sacrificing a good deal of accuracy and coverage.
-On the other hand, when adding a new sensor we compute the k-coverage level; in case two or more grid points share the same value, we choose the one with the higher sum of the distances from the grid point to its LOS sensors.
+On the other hand, when adding a new sensor we compute the k-coverage level for each grid point.
+We place the sensor in the point of the grid with the lowest k-coverage level; in case two or more grid points share the same value, we choose the one with the higher sum of the distances from the grid point to its LOS sensors.